 That’s why the Spider Woman began inspiring mothers and other female family members to make dream catchers.
 These woven webs look a bit like those a spider makes.
 The dream catchers served to protect children from bad dreams and thoughts.
 Over time, dream catchers caught on with many other American Indian peoples.

 How exactly do dream catchers . . . well, catch dreams?
 Some say good dreams pass through the web.
 They float down the hanging beads and feathers to sleeping children.
 Bad dreams, however, are caught in the web.
 As the first rays of the morning light hit the dream catcher, the bad dreams disappear.
 Children sleeping under a dream catcher are thus said to be protected from nightmares.

 Others interpret the dream catcher’s function in a different way.
-Some believe instead that bad dreams pass through the holes in the web and exit out the nearest window.
-The good dreams, on the other hand, get caught in the web and slide down the beads and feathers to the sleeping child below.
+They say instead that bad dreams pass through the holes in the web and exit out the nearest window.
+The good dreams, on the other hand, get caught in the web.
+They slide down the beads and feathers to the sleeping child below.

-However dream catchers are believed to work, their underlying meaning and symbolism remains the same.
+However dream catchers are believed to work, their underlying meaning and symbolism remain the same.
 They serve a protective purpose.
-Those who believe in them think that they act as a filter for dreams, directing the good dreams to the sleeper and deflecting the bad dreams away.
+Those who believe in dream catchers say that they act as a filter for dreams.
+They send good dreams to the sleeper and the bad dreams away.